marcin-rzeznicki/libjwt-typed/README.md

 ```

-JWT validation is monoid.
+JWT validation is a monoid.
 You can append additional validations based on public and private claims, for example `checkIssuer "myApp" <> checkClaim (== True) #isRoot`.
 You will certainly like the fact that private claims' types are fullly known, so you can operate on type-safe Haskell values (`checkClaim ( > 0) #isRoot` will not compile).
 The `mempty` validation (the default validation) checks (according to [the rules in the RFC](https://tools.ietf.org/html/rfc7519#section-4.1) ) whether:
 * token has not expired (`exp` claim),
 * token is ready to use (`nbf` claim),
 * token is intended for you (`aud` claim)